-The Mysian types of Kyzicus are not included here, and it is not clear when these were first issued (none were included in the Artemision finds, although of course Kyzicus is some distance from
+The Mysian types of Kyzicus are not included here, and it is not clear when these were first issued (none were included in the Artemision finds, although of course Kyzicus is a fair way from Ephesus).

-These weights suggest perhaps that the main (light) Phokaic weight standard may have ultimately been based on a theoretical stater/didrachm of 1/30 of the contemporary Phoenician/Greek
+equivalent.
+Post Croesus the hektes of Phokaia declined to a stater weight of 15.3-15.2 gm, in line with Lesbos.
+These weights suggest perhaps that the Phokaic weight standard may have ultimately been based on a

-market mina of c.460 gm, which was originally deemed (in Athens c.
-600 at least) to be 5% heavier than the Euboic mina which was ultimately the basis of the Attic coin weight scale.
+theoretical stater/double-shekel of 1/30 of the contemporary Syrian/Greek market mina of c.460 gm, which was deemed (in Athens at least) to be 5% heavier than the Euboic mina used for coins.
+The rare

-Astute observers will probably see that the schemes shown here have certain fairly obvious "holes"; e.g, there seems to be a paucity of early civic (i.e, common) types that can be
+Astute observers will probably see that the schemes shown here have certain fairly obvious "holes" – e.g, there seems to be a paucity of early civic (i.e, common) types that can be confidently

-confidently attributed to Ephesus (the earliest bee types are from the striated field period but they are quite scarce, and in any case they are rather crude and may not be official issues, and as well it is likely
+attributed to Ephesus (the earliest bee types are from the striated field period but they are quite scarce, and in any case they are rather crude and may not be official issues, and as well it is likely that the low

 Two particular problems are the Gordian Knot (Thunderbolt?) and Pebbly types on the Milesian scale.
 The crude style of these types suggests they are early issues, but the weight scale of the pebbly